|

 last night.
 I did a critique for a friend and read partway through a story I was working on,

 but gave up after a bit because I couldn't concentrate on it.
-Oh, the joys of technical
+Oh, the joys of technical support.

 My plan tonight is to continue work on some of my short fiction that needs to get sent out